 Hire a professional

 Mole smokes for killing moles are no longer on sale to home gardeners.
 Professional contractors can be employed to use pellets that emit toxic gases into the tunnel system, but these cannot be used within 10m (32ft) of occupied buildings.
 This can be a expensive option.
-These pellets can be effective but freedom from moles may not last long if there are other infested areas nearby from which moles can soon recolonise the garden.
+These pellets can be effective but freedom from moles may not last long if there are other areas nearby from which moles can soon recolonise the garden.